Your Name: Characters

 Taki's classmate and best friend of both him and Takagi; as of 2016, he is seventeen (born October 1, 1999).
-Loyal and phlegmatic in personality, he is, like them, interested in architecture.
-With Taki and Takagi, he also serves part-time at Il Giardino delle Parole.
+Loyal and phlegmatic, he is, like them, interested in architecture and also serves part-time at Il Giardino delle Parole.
 Tsukasa worries about Taki whenever Mitsuha inhabits his body.

 In his last appearance toward the end of the film, he is seen wearing a ring on his left hand.
 Upon inquiry, Shinkai commented: "It's just a backstory, but I believe Tsukasa is engaged to Okudera."

 He would later confirm that Tsukasa and Okudera married by the epilogue; the two have an age gap of seven years.
 (Note: Upon his graduation from high school (with high marks), Tsukasa began work as a florist.)